-As a Chardonnay-centric Champagne house, Moncuit produces four distinct Blanc de Blancs cuvées: the Hugues de Coulmet Blanc de Blancs Brut NV produced exclusively from holdings in the village of Sézanne, along with three wines from Le Mesnil-sur-Oger including the Moncuit Blanc de Blancs Grand Cru produced in both Brut NV and Extra Brut NV, and the vintage-dated Blanc de Blancs Grand Cru.
+As a Chardonnay-centric Champagne house, Moncuit produces four distinct Blanc de Blancs cuvées: the Hugues de Coulmet Blanc de Blancs Brut NV produced exclusively from holdings in the village of Sézanne, along with four wines from Le Mesnil-sur-Oger including the Moncuit Blanc de Blancs Grand Cru produced in both Brut NV and Extra Brut NV, the vintage-dated Blanc de Blancs Grand Cru, and the limited Cuvée Nicole made from over 100 year old vines.
 In addition, there is a small amount of Brut Rosé made entirely of Grand Cru fruit: seventy-five percent Chardonnay from Le Mesnil-sur-Oger and twenty-five percent still Pinot Noir from the village of Ambonnay, one of the greatest Grand Cru Pinot communes in the region.

 Champagne Pierre Moncuit is one of the great defenders of a style of Champagne that emphasizes the expression of terroir in the finished wines.
-For that reason, the wines from different villages are never blended (except in the case of the Brut Rosé).
-These are quintessential examples of Blanc de Blancs Champagne, with a combination of a racy, mineral-laden palate, superb expression of the underlying chalky soils in which they are grown, and generous, youthful fruit expressions that makes them ideal wines to drink right out of the blocks, while still retaining all of the structural integrity necessary to age beautifully for years to come.
+For that reason, the wines from different villages are never blended (except in the case of the aforementioned Brut Rosé).
+These are quintessential examples of Blanc de Blancs Champagne, with racy, superb expressions of the underlying chalky soils in which they are grown, and generous, youthful fruit expressions that makes them ideal wines to drink right out of the blocks, while still retaining all of the structural integrity necessary to age beautifully for years to come.